Irish Surname - Nolan

 This name was noted as Knowlan and Knowland in the census of 1659 in Longford and in the adjacent baronies of Westmeath.

-Today the great majority of people with the Nolan surname are to be found in Carlow and surrounding counties.
+Today the great majority of people with the Nolan surname are to be found in Carlow and its main stronghold is in Leinster.

 Captain Lewis Nolan (1818 - 1854), was the foremost exponent of Light Cavalry tactics, and it was he who carried the famous order for the charge of the Light Brigade.
 Owing to a misunderstanding between Nolan and Lord Lucan, the charge resulted in the total destruction of the Brigade, and the death of Nolan himself.